d-bolshakov/abz-test-task/README.md

-Test task for Back-end Developer NodeJS at ABZ Agency.
+Test task for Back-end Developer NodeJS position at ABZ Agency.